mccurdyc/www/content/post/2019-07-06-seniority.md

 ### 1. Evangelize others before themselves
-* e.g., When given the opportunity to shine the light on either themselves or someone else; consistently chooses someone other than themselves.
+* e.g., When given the opportunity to shine the light on either themselves or someone else, consistently chooses someone other than themselves.
   Seniors should absolutely still evangelize their own work, but it should come after praising the work of others or the team.

-### 2. Open, rather than close conversations or discussions<sup>5</sup>.
+### 2. Open, rather than close, conversations or discussions<sup>5</sup>
 * e.g., This could be in the form of a review comment.
 Instead of saying, "do this...", they say, "What are your thoughts on doing it [this way]...?"